nmc-costa/HIcode/README.md

 - **KISS (Keep It Simple)**: Simplicity is key to maintainability and understanding.
 HIcode encourages developers to follow a straightforward approach in crafting elegant solutions.
 Examplification: by using [scikitlearn.Pipeline()](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) to sequentially apply a list of transforms, creating classes of `fit` `transform` methods.

 - **Consistency**: HIcode enforces consistent coding practices across the entire project, enhancing readability and making maintenance a breeze.
+Exemplification: by reusing the same pipeline structure throughout the project, we maintain consistent coding practices across the project.

 - **Testing**: The HIcode code base structure enables robust testing methodologies, ensuring that code functions as expected and minimizing the potential for regressions.
 Examplification: by using a pipeline structure, each pipeline is tested and validated.